electricitymaps/electricitymaps-contrib/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the repository.
 2. [Clone](https://help.github.com/articles/cloning-a-repository/) *your fork* of the repository.
 3. Download [Docker](https://docs.docker.com/engine/installation/).
-4. Set up and start your local environment.*
+4. Set up and start your local environment (see explanation below).
 5. Make your code changes and test them in your local environment.
 6. Push your changes to your fork.
 7. Submit a [pull request](https://help.github.com/articles/using-pull-requests/) to bring your contribution into the production version.

-* Step 4 is explained in more detail below.

-#### 4. Set up and start your local environment.
+#### Set up and start your local environment

 The frontend will need compiling.
 In order to do this, open a terminal in the root directory and run
 ```